poonchuanan/tp/docs/UserGuide.md

 <br>
 <br>

-## 8.0 Move - Owen Chew Yang
+## 8.0 Move [Owen Chew Yang]

-### 8.1 Moving an entry to another position
+### 8.1 Moving an entry to another position in the list
+Have you entered the entries in the wrong order?

-Want to see list out your calories in an interesting order?
-You can use the `move` command to move an entry to another position in the last shown list to create your desired list!
+You can use the `move` command to move an entry to another position in the list to organize your data!

 Format: `move from/ **INDEX_1** below/ **INDEX_2**`